Trail Studio Photo Printing & Framing Service – FAQ (About the printing-file)

 But here’s some basic knowledge about resolution.
 Unit of resolution is dpi(ppi) – dot(pixel) per inch.
 It can be calculated by dividing one side of the file(in pixel) by the same side of the print-size(in inch).
 E.g., if the length of your file is 2160px, and if you want to print it at 30”, 2160/30=72dpi print-resolution.

-While 72dpi is our recommended resolution bottom-line (because it’s still ok for many people), higher resolution is always better, it’s normally quite good to use 150dpi when printing large photos, use again 2160px as an example, 2160px/150 dpi=14.4″ print size.
+While 72dpi is our recommended resolution bottom-line (because it’s still considered ok for many people), higher resolution is always better, and it’s normally quite good to use 150dpi when printing large photos, use again 2160px as an example, 2160px/150 dpi=14.4″ print size.

 If you’d like to check how large a file can be printed in Photoshop, you can use the “Image-Size” dialog box, but make sure input the correct document-size WHILE keeping the original pixel-dimension, otherwise the print size will be inaccurate, a lot of people made this mistake.